f5devcentral/f5-agility-labs-xc/docs/class2/lab2.rst

 You have now enabled F5 Distributed Cloud security policies to protect against potential attackers from probing ACME Corp's application and deter credenital stuffing attacks.

-**End of Lab 2:**  This concludes Lab 2, feel free to review and test the configuration.
+**End of Lab 2:**  This concludes Lab 2.
+Feel free to review and test the configuration.

 A brief presentation will be shared prior to the beginning of Lab 3.

 |labend|